doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Persisting documents
 --------------------

-When you create a new document, the DocumentManager knows nothing about it.
+When you create a new document, the ``DocumentManager`` knows nothing about it.
 You need to call ``DocumentManager::persist($document)`` to make the document MANAGED.
 You only need to do that on object instantiation.
-From now on, whenever you modify the object you loaded from the DocumentManager, it will automatically be synchronized with the repository when ``DocumentManager::flush()`` is invoked.
+From now on, whenever you modify the object you loaded from the ``DocumentManager``, it will automatically be synchronized with the repository when ``DocumentManager::flush()`` is invoked.